watr/openp/README.md

 # openp
-Just shows open panel GUI to select directory/file, which may fulfills interactive selection in script files.
+Just shows open panel GUI to select directory/file, which may fulfills interactive selection in script.

 # Installation